Obtain news and background information about sealing technology, get in touch with innovative products – subscribe to the free e-mail newsletter.

 Tides of Change in South Korea

-The final opponent of the German soccer team in the preliminaries has not missed a World Cup competition since 1986 and even made it to fourth place when South Korea hosted the event in 2002.
-The country has long assumed a leading position in large-scale industry and high technology.
-Today it is turning its focus to renewable energy, and a massive tidal power plant is just the beginning.
+South Korea has long assumed a leading position in large-scale industry and high technology.
+In the meantime it is turning its focus to renewable energy, and a massive tidal power plant is just the beginning.

 It could have easily been built in Shanghai, Hong Kong or Dubai, but the futuristic tower with the round turret looms over Gyeonggi Bay on South Korea’s west coast and watches over the world’s largest tidal power plant.
 The conditions are nearly as ideal as those in Brittany – what is now the world’s second largest tidal power plant was built near St. Malo in the 1960s.
 Sihwa Ho was originally envisioned as a government land reclamation project and freshwater reservoir, but it was a disappointment ecologically.
 The artificial lagoon silted up rapidly during the 1990s, and the water quality continued to deteriorate due to the massive introduction of wastewater of all kinds.
 As the need arose for regular exchanges of water between the artificial lagoon and the open sea, the plan for a tidal power plant emerged, and its implementation began in 2003.
 Its statistics are impressive: The tidal amplitude along the 12.7-kilometer reservoir can reach eight meters.
 The power plant produces 550 gigawatt hours of electricity annually – enough to cover a major city’s need for electricity.